dheckman/Botanify/README.md

 ## Todo:

-- Unit tests
+- Unit tests / e2e tests
 - Ran into hydration issue when rendering the cart total badge.
 Workaround by using the useEffect hook, but would like to explore better solutions
-- Clean/abstract more of the update cart functionality
+- Clean up/abstract more of the update cart functionality

-Server will be available at http://localhost:3000/